 Some of the world’s top aerospace and defense companies operate facilities in Tennessee, including Vought Industries, Beretta USA, Eaton Corp., Standard Aero Alliance, Honeywell, Barrett Firearms Manufacturing, BAE Systems Ordinance and Bell Helicopters, with more on the way.

-Beretta USA has announced the creation of a new manufacturing facility in Gallatin, with 300 new jobs and a $45 million investment.
-ATAC plans to invest $553 million in an Alcoa facility that will create 605 new jobs.
+In 2016, Beretta USA opened a new manufacturing facility in Gallatin, with 300 new jobs and a $45 million investment.
+SCCY Firearms plans to invest $22.5 million in a Maryville facility that will create 356 new jobs.

 Tennessee exported $68.64 million in defense-related products in 2016, a 34 percent increase since Governor Haslam assumed office in 2011.
 Aerospace products and parts exports grew to more than $1.22 billion in 2016.
 Tennessee also leads the nation in exports of sport shotguns and rifles.
 The state’s $19.4 million in exports for this sector accounted for 49 percent of total Southeast exports and 16 percent of all sport shotguns and rifles nationwide.